-The ACA outlines requirements for QHPs to provide reduced cost-sharing for individuals purchasing coverage through the Exchange with a household income below 250% of Federal Poverty Level (FPL).
-Each silver level plan submitted to the Exchange must be accompanied by three variants providing AVs of 73%, 87% and 94%.
+The ACA outlines requirements for QHPs to provide reduced cost-sharing for individuals purchasing coverage through the Marketplace with a household income below 250% of Federal Poverty Level (FPL).
+Each silver level plan submitted to the Marketplace must be accompanied by three variants providing AVs of 73%, 87% and 94%.
 These AVs would be provided in the same way that AVs for the metal tiers will be provided.

 Cost-sharing must first be reduced by lowering the out-of-pocket limit to levels specified in annual guidance that will be provided by HHS, and then by applying adjustments to other cost-sharing factors.
 Cost-sharing reductions exclude reductions in premiums, balance billing amounts for non-network providers, and spending for non-covered services.
 The design of reduced cost-sharing variants cannot violate prohibitions on discriminatory benefit design.

 The ACA provides that QHPs covering an American Indian/Alaskan Native whose family income is less than 300% of the FPL shall not be subject to any cost-sharing under the plan.

 The ACA requires non-grandfathered individual and small group health insurance plans to only vary the rate charged for a particular plan or coverage by the following:

 - 3:1 ration as stated in the regulation